hussainBurhan/NESP-AI-DS-and-ML-Course-NumPy-Array-Manipulation-Exercise/README.md

 5. Run the program using a Python interpreter.
 The program will execute and display various NumPy operations.

 ## Acknowledgments
-This program was created as part of the Python for Everyone course offered by the National Emerging Skills Program (NESP).
+This program was created as part of the AI, DS and ML Course  course offered by the National Emerging Skills Program (NESP).